Overview

 Minimums and Recommendations

-For every dimension available to configure for CPCs on Skyscanner, there will be a minimum CPC designated and communicated to partners via the partner portal.
+For every dimension available to configure for CPCs on Skyscanner, there will be a minimum CPC designated and communicated to partners via email.
 In V1, our minimums per dimension are limited to a unique minimum per user market and device.
 Minimums are derived and published in GBP(£), and currency conversion to assess minimums in other currencies will be handled within Skyscanner.
 Any CPCs that are below the published minimums will be flagged with an error (see section 2.C) and are not corrected by 23:00 GMT in that day’s cycle are considered an error, and either the last previously valid CPCs for that dimension will be maintained, or in the event that the partner has never had valid CPCs for that dimension, that partner will not appear in quotes until CPCs are provided which are higher than the minimum CPCs.

 Skyscanner may also publish ‘recommended’ CPCs for partners for each dimension.
 These recommendations are CPCs that Skyscanner believes are sufficient to qualify for that partner to appear in the hero position, and achieve the highest level of prominence.
 These recommendations will be produced in an ad-hoc manner as partners request them, but will eventually feature in reporting back to partners in subsequent releases.